 Keynesian economics focuses on explaining why recessions and depressions occur and offering a policy prescription for minimizing their effects.
 The Keynesian view of recession is based on two key building blocks.
 First, aggregate demand is not always automatically high enough to provide firms with an incentive to hire enough workers to reach full employment.
 Second, the macroeconomy may adjust only slowly to shifts in aggregate demand because of sticky wages and prices, which are wages and prices that do not respond to decreases or increases in demand.
 We will consider these two claims in turn, and then see how they are represented in the AD/AS model.

 The first building block of the Keynesian diagnosis is that recessions occur when the level of demand for goods and services is less than what is produced when labor is fully employed.
 In other words, the intersection of aggregate supply and aggregate demand occurs at a level of output less than the level of GDP consistent with full employment.
 Suppose the stock market crashes, as in 1929, or suppose the housing market collapses, as in 2008.
 In either case, household wealth will decline, and consumption expenditure will follow.
-Suppose businesses see that consumer spending is falling.
+Suppose businesses see that consumer spending is falling or face restrictions from a pandemic that curtail their operations.
 That will reduce expectations of the profitability of investment, so businesses will decrease investment expenditure.

 This seemed to be the case during the Great Depression, since the physical capacity of the economy to supply goods did not alter much.
 No flood or earthquake or other natural disaster ruined factories in 1929 or 1930.
 No outbreak of disease decimated the ranks of workers.
 No key input price, like the price of oil, soared on world markets.
 The U.S. economy in 1933 had just about the same factories, workers, and state of technology as it had had four years earlier in 1929—and yet the economy had shrunk dramatically.
 This also seems to be what happened in 2008.